Board of Directors

 info@warriorswalk-il.org

-Scott is a proud United States Navy Veteran and an active member of the New Lenox American Legion.
+Scott is a proud US Navy Veteran, an active member of the New Lenox American Legion, and the New Lenox Sons of the American Legion.
+Scott is the grandson two of grandfathers who served during World War II .
 During his military service, Scott served under the Marine Corps Security Forces as a Navy Master-At-Arms.

 With 19 years of diverse law enforcement experience, Scott has worked in military, federal, and local capacities.
 He currently serves as a Detective in the south suburbs of Chicago and is a member of a major crimes homicide task force, bringing his expertise to some of the most critical investigations.